Short of allies, Syria's rebels are down but not out | Taiwan News

 "The revolution will end with a ballot box.
 There is no legitimacy for a new Syria without elections."

-"This was to pressure us to join them, and if we do, they will protect us," al-Nokrashi said, speaking at his home in the southern Turkish town of Reyhanli and holding his 6-year-old son, born during the Daraya fighting.
+"This was to pressure us to join them," al-Nokrashi said, speaking at his home in the southern Turkish town of Reyhanli and holding his 6-year-old son, born during the Daraya fighting.

 The fighters were eventually freed.
 But the incident highlighted the more complicated world they were in.